TikTok Shop Account Health Rating (AHR): The Complete Seller Guide for 2026

 Join sellers who'd rather know first.

-Step-by-Step: How to Audit Your Account Before July
+Step-by-Step: How to Audit Your Account Now

 Step 1: Check Your Current Violations